jaspector

 New residential buildings and structures, commercial buildings and structures, additions exceeding certain thresholds, alterations or repairs involving structural work, electrical, plumbing, or mechanical systems

-Typical processing time is 2-3 weeks for plan review if application is complete; inspections within 72 hours of notification.
+Building permit processing times in unincorporated Garfield County, MT typically run 2-3 weeks for plan review if application is complete; inspections within 72 hours of notification.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Garfield County, MT.
 The following work is generally exempt: Farm and ranch buildings; Private garages and storage buildings used for owner's own use only (not commercial); Residential buildings containing less than five dwelling units (except when serving transient guests); Mining buildings on mining property; Petroleum refineries and pulp/paper mills (except office/shop buildings); Sheds less than 200 square feet (if not for habitable purposes, storage only); Non-habitable additions to existing residential buildings (covered porches, decks, lean-tos) if constructed to foundation standards; Painting, flooring, cosmetic repairs, non-structural modifications.
-Note: Check with Garfield County Planning Department for any additional local exemptions or restrictions within specific subdivisions
+Note: Check with Garfield County Planning Department for any additional local exemptions or restrictions within specific subdivisions When in doubt, confirm with the local building department before starting work.